WadeJackson93/Powershell-Obfuscation-detection-Lab/README.md

 # PowerShell Obfuscation Detection Lab

 ## Objective
-This lab demonstrates how to detect suspicious encoded PowerShell execution using Microsoft Sentinel, Sysmon, and KQL queries.
+This lab demonstrates how to detect suspicious PowerShell obfuscation and encoded command execution using Microsoft Sentinel, Sysmon, Windows Event Logs, and KQL queries.
+The goal was to simulate attacker behavior, generate telemetry, and investigate the activity through log analysis and threat detection techniques.

 ## Tools Used
 - Microsoft Sentinel